nyc-crh/site/content/gallery/albany-evening-journal.md

 As Dr. Johnson mentions the “Elsberg School Bill,” which changed the New York State Constitution to prohibit school districts from operating separate schools for Black and white students, he calls attention to Mrs. Cisco.
 How does he do so?
 Is he celebrating her?
 Belittling her?
 Both?
 How do those present respond?

-[^1]: Carleton Mabee, “Long Island's Black ‘School War’ and the Decline of Segregation in New York State,” *New York History 5*, no. 4 (October 1977)
+[^1]: Carleton Mabee, “Long Island's Black ‘School War’ and the Decline of Segregation in New York State,” *New York History* *, no. 4 (October 1977)